hyperledger-archives/iroha-api/source/includes/_commands.md

 Two cases:
 Case 1.
 When transaction creator wants to remove signatory from their account and he or she has permission CanRemoveSignatory Case 2.
-Transaction creator was granted with CanRemoveSignatory permission to remove signatory from this account
+CanRemoveSignatory was granted to transaction creator

 ## Revoke permission

 ### Purpose

-The purpose of _revoke permission_ is to revoke or dismiss given granted permission from another account in the network.
+The purpose of _revoke permission_ command is to revoke or dismiss given granted permission from another account in the network.

 ### Structure